wamutech/wamu-spec/papers/whitepaper.md

 ### 1.2.
 Solution {#solution}

-The ecosystem needs a new breed of noncustodial threshold signature wallet solutions that are controlled by multiple decentralized identities and can run on mainstream consumer devices making them well suited for use by decentralized teams and organizations, and mainstream users.
+The ecosystem needs a new breed of noncustodial threshold signature wallet solutions that are controlled by multiple cryptographic identities and can run on mainstream consumer devices making them well suited for use by decentralized teams and organizations, and mainstream users.

 Recent breakthroughs in threshold signing research have yielded non-interactive threshold signature schemes (e.g. CGGMP20 [@cggmp20], GG20 [@gg20], CMP20 [@cmp20] and FROST20 [@frost20]) that allow for asynchronous communication between signing parties, making the use of mainstream consumer devices as signing parties viable.

-To remove the need for centralized and/or trust-based identity systems, and provide a user experience similar to existing multisig wallets, Wamu introduces a unique approach of augmenting a state-of-the-art non-interactive threshold signature scheme (e.g. CGGMP20 [@cggmp20]) by cryptographically associating each signing party with a decentralized identity.
+To remove the need for centralized and/or trust-based identity systems, and provide a user experience similar to existing multisig wallets, Wamu introduces a unique approach of augmenting a state-of-the-art non-interactive threshold signature scheme (e.g. CGGMP20 [@cggmp20]) by cryptographically associating each signing party with a cryptographic identity.
 This is achieved by:

-- Splitting the secret share for each party between the party and the output of a signing operation by its associated decentralized identity, thus making the signing operation a requirement for reconstructing the party's secret share as described in [section 3](#share-splitting-and-reconstruction).
+- Splitting the secret share for each party between the party and the output of a signing operation by its associated cryptographic identity, thus making the signing operation a requirement for reconstructing the party's secret share as described in [section 3](#share-splitting-and-reconstruction).
-- Adding peer-to-peer decentralized identity authentication to the key generation and signing protocols (and optionally to the key refresh protocol) of the threshold signature scheme.
+- Adding peer-to-peer cryptographic identity authentication to the key generation and signing protocols (and optionally to the key refresh protocol) of the threshold signature scheme.
 - Defining protocols for identity rotation, access structure modification (i.e. share addition and removal and threshold modification) and share recovery (as described in [section 4](#share-recovery)) that build on top of the above 2 augmentations.

-**NOTE:** For interoperability with existing wallet solutions, the only requirement for decentralized identity providers is the ability to compute cryptographic signatures for any arbitrary message in such a way that the output signature is 1) deterministic and 2) can be verified in a non-interactive manner.
+**NOTE:** For interoperability with existing wallet solutions, the only requirement for cryptographic identity providers is the ability to compute cryptographic signatures for any arbitrary message in such a way that the output signature is 1) deterministic and 2) can be verified in a non-interactive manner.

 ## 2. Preliminaries {#preliminaries}